 - Your car insurance information

-- The license, plate number, and insurance information of the other driver(s) involved if able
+- The license, plate number, and insurance information of any other driver(s) involved

-If you are having trouble filling out your SR-1 form, it is highly advised to speak to an auto accident attorney to make sure each entry is correct.
-LegalASAP has resources to connect you to an experienced attorney in your area so the legal process is as smooth as possible.
+Having trouble filling out your SR-1 form?
+We recommend that you speak to an auto accident attorney to make sure each entry is correct.
+LegalASAP can connect you with an experienced attorney in your area to make this process as smooth as possible.

 California Car Insurance Laws

-California law requires drivers to “provide evidence of financial responsibility” to police officers when a car accident occurs according to CVC §16028.
-What “financial responsibility” refers to is car insurance.
+California law requires drivers to “provide evidence of financial responsibility” to police officers whenever a car accident occurs, according to CVC §16028.
+What “financial responsibility” refers to in this specific instance is carrying car insurance.

 Minimum Insurance Requirements

-Each state has different insurance requirements, but in California, every driver is required to carry a minimum of 15/20/5 car insurance on their vehicle when they drive the road according to CVC §16028a.
+Each state has different insurance requirements.
+California law requires every driver to carry a minimum of 15/20/5 car insurance on any registered vehicle, according to CVC §16028a.
 This ratio refers to:

 - $15,000 to cover injury or death to one person